You are currently viewing Yeshua’s Followers: The First Bohemians

 Carnival of the Spirit

-Rabelais taught that Carnival suspends the world’s solemn order: the king becomes a fool, the poor become giants, the feast becomes wisdom.
+Rabelais taught that Carnival suspends the world’s solemn order: the king becomes a fool, the poor become giants, the feast begets human connection.
 The early Christians lived this long before he named it.
 The Bohemians revived it in their wine-soaked cafés and smoky basements.

-Bread and wine, song and laughter—the old sacraments of revolt.
+Bread and wine, song and laughter are the old sacraments of revolt.

 From Galilee to Montmartre, from Jerusalem’s backstreets to San Francisco’s coffeehouses, the lineage of counterculture is the lineage of the feast first shared by Yeshua’s followers.